Seinu/WiFi-Backup/README.md

 # WiFi-Backup
 Cross Platform python script for backing up saved WiFi Keys on MacOS, Windows and Linux.

 Runs out of box on both Linux and MacOS.
-Install either python 2 or python 3 on Windows to run it.
+Requires either python 2 or python 3 on Windows to run it.

 	File Name:	getWifiKeys.vbs, WiFi-Backup.py
 	Authors:	Hackoo & Seinu